aeon-toolkit/aeon/README.md

 <a href="https://scikit-time.org"><img src="https://github.com/scikit-time/scikit-time/blob/main/docs/source/images/scikit-time-logo.jpg?raw=true)" width="175" align="right" /></a>

+## DISCLAIMER: This is a fork of the sktime repository.
+Work is ongoing to change links and documentation to reflect this.
+We do not recommend using this repository in any production setting, but welcome any contributors willing to help us update the project.

 # Welcome to scikit-time

 > A unified interface for machine learning with time series